Art-Sells/Arells/Build-Notes.md

 ### After Test
+- test import (after syupplication), so it doesn't create a new group from the acdVatops)
 - test supplicateWBTCtoUSD (come back and check on this consistently with many vatopGroups) add supplicate boolean changes API calls.
 - Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History)
 - Integrate 25bps in Business Modal (subtract from WBTCtoUSD(handle sell))